suchanek/repo_vis/README.md

   2. Retrieve the associated element information
   3. Display docstrings in formatted Markdown popups
   4. Highlight the selected element
+  5. Zoom in on the selected object for detailed inspection
+  6. Reset view when popup is closed

 #### Triangle Count Calculation